TREATMENT

 Side effects of immunotherapy

-Immunotherapy can cause side-effects when it because so active it starts to attack the healthy cells within the body.
+Immunotherapy can cause side-effects when it becomes so active it starts to attack the healthy cells within the body.
 The aim of the following information is to give you an idea of what side effects may be a result of a highly active immune system.

 - Pain